rtm/upward/README.md

 ### Building

-There is nothing to build here, except maybe the docs.
+There is nothing to build here, except maybe the docs and the tests (see below).
 It's all just source code.

+### Testing

+Upward comes with extensive tests using its own testing harness.
+This testing harness can also be used for testing Upward applications.
+We use the chai library for assertions.
+Tests are located in the `tst` subdirectory.
+To run tests:

+    cd tst
+    make
+    bin/serve    # start servers

+Now visit `localhost:8081`.

 ### License